catid/cuda_float_compress/README.md

 On this 145M parameter model, it achieves a 4:1 compression ratio, matching the performance of 8-bit quantization with guaranteed accuracy of 0.0001 per parameter.

 It seems to take about 0.5 seconds per 150M parameters to compress, and a little faster to decompress.
+So about 1.5GBPS.

 # Discussion